BUS G158: Raising Money to Start or Grow a Business

 Demonstration of Critical Thinking

-Ability to understand financing needs for a business and identify the advantages and disadvantages of various financing/funding options.
+Evaluate financing needs for a business.
+Identify the advantages and disadvantages of various financing/funding options.

 Required Writing, Problem Solving, Skills Demonstration